- Muscogee County Birth Register Database, 1890 – 1900*

 - Columbus Consolidated Government, Cemetery Records – Covers interments for city-owned cemeteries (Linwood, Riverdale, Porterdale and East Porterdale).
 A work in progress.

 - African-American Cemeteries – Covers Muscogee, Chattahoochee, Harris, Marion, Schley and Sumter Counties in Georgia and Russell County, Alabama.
+This site, which was not running for a couple of years, is now working.

 - Muscogee County Cemeteries – List of cemeteries in Muscogee County, with location information, posted by the Chattahoochee Valley Cemetery Society.